-- 1. Only ECU members can register competitors for the ICU European Cheerleading Championships.
-However, in exceptional circumstances, the ECU Board can decide that competitors not belonging to an ECU member may participate in the ICU European Cheerleading Championships if competitors: - come from a country where the ECU does not have any member, - come from a country where the ECU member(s) is / are inactive or do not register any competitors. - 2.
-All athletes (except athletes with Ukrainian nationality, proven by passport) that represent ECU member from the specific country (including substitutes) must have citizenship or permanent residency for at least 6 months in that respected country at the time of the respective ICU European Cheerleading Championships.
-Identity, age and permanent residency of the athlete will be determined by inspection of the valid photo ID document and supporting documents that need to include the following information: - name and surname, - date of birth, - photo, - citizenship or proof for the duration of residency.
+1. Only ICU & ECU members can register competitors for the ICU European Cheerleading Championships.
+However, in exceptional circumstances, the ICU in agreement with the ECU Board can decide that competitors not belonging to an ICU or ECU member may participate in the ICU European Cheerleading Championships if competitors:

+- come from a country where the ICU & ECU do not have any member, - come from a country where the ICU & ECU member(s) is / are inactive or do not register any competitors.

+2. All athletes (except athletes with Ukrainian nationality, proven by passport) that represent an ICU & ECU member from the specific country (including substitutes) must have citizenship or permanent residency for at least 6 months in that respected country at the time of the respective ICU European Cheerleading Championships.
+Identity, age and permanent residency of the athlete will be determined by inspection of the valid photo ID document and supporting documents that need to include the following information:

+- name and surname,

+- date of birth,

+- photo,

+- citizenship or proof for the duration of residency.